exoplatform/web-conferencing/documentation/ARCHITECTURE.md

   </external-component-plugins>
 ```

-For the above configuration we may set following settings in _configuration.properties_:
+For the above configuration we may set following settings in _exo.properties_:

 ```
 ######### My Connector ###########